violabs/konstellation/README.md

 ## Development & Debugging

+In order to run debug, you can use `./gradlew clean build -Ddebug=true`

-Konstellation includes sophisticated logging to help you understand the generation process:
+Konstellation includes sophisticated logging to help you understand the generation process.

 ```
 konstellation DEBUG [····DSL_BUILDER] *>> +++ DOMAIN: BloomBuildPlannerQueue +++